who-biz/lightwalletd/README.md

 - The code **has not been subjected to thorough review** by engineers at the Electric Coin Company
 - We **are actively changing** the codebase and adding features where/when needed

+The current version always reloads the data each time it starts.
+Data is loaded starting with block 1. until the most recent block is reached.
+After that new blocks are added as we get them, until the next restart, then it reloads etc.
 🔒 Security Warnings

 The Lightwalletd Server is experimental and a work in progress.
 Use it at your own risk.